jiangts/purnam/README/0B_OVERVIEW.md

     (print-this)  ;;=> 'undefined'

-purnam provides the `def.n` construct which allows both js-notation and this.
+The `def.n` construct which allows both js-notation and this.

     (def.n add-inner [a b]
       (+ a.inner b.inner))